 Rabbi Oded Mazor

-Kol HaNeshama is happy to welcome Rabbi Oded Mazor, who will begin his tenure after the
+Kol HaNeshama is happy to welcome Rabbi Oded Mazor, who began his tenure in the beginning

 We are delighted to welcome Oded and his family back to Kol HaNeshama, after a gap of